-The new Sustainability Exploration Environmental Data Science (SEEDS) program is an exciting research initiative to challenge the thinking and practice around sustainability.
-It will develop ground-breaking products and solutions, providing benefits for governments, businesses, and individuals.
+Launched in 2022, the Sustainability Exploration Environmental Data Science (SEEDS) program is an exciting research initiative to challenge the thinking and practice around sustainability.
+As part of SEEDS, we are developing ground-breaking technology products and solutions and strengthening research and innovation to enhance sustainable development to benefit governments, businesses, the environment, and the communities in which we live and work.

 Read more